 Studies show that collagen is fantastically effective for wound healing, bone strength, and joint pain.
 Making sure wounds heal quickly, bones stay robust, and joint pain is kept to a minimum are all vital for athletes.

 There are many sources of collagen that you can choose from, but not all of them are created equal.
-To get the most benefit from collagen protein for athletes, you want to choose a source that is high in quality and purity.
+To get the most benefit from collagen protein for athletes, you want to choose a source that is high in quality.

 Most collagen supplements are made from the skin and connective tissues of cows, pigs, or chickens.
 These types of collagen are rich in amino acids that are essential for gut health, skin health, and joint health.